Oxford Ceramics Fair

 St Edward's School, OXFORD, OX2 7NZ

-Demonstrations and Talks
+Demos and Talks

 Join us in the beautiful cricket pavilion, designed by famed minimalist architect John Pawson,